coolbigbear/LifeTrack/README.md

 Application can be run locally using this command while in the project root folder - last argument is the port number the application should run on: deno run --allow-env --allow-read --allow-net --unstable app.js 54321

+Database credentials should be set in ".env" file